 Stay tuned, 'cause things are just starting to get interesting!

 The Big Idea Behind the Universal Heroes Role Playing Game

-Well now you know why Universal Heroes exists, but in the event that you've never enjoyed a role playing game before, you may find yourself asking just what the heck you do with this thing.
-Simply put, the idea behind Universal Heroes is to allow players to assume the identity of at least one character, and play out his, her, or its activities in a setting decided upon by all the players involved.
+Now you know why Universal Heroes exists, but in the event that you've never enjoyed a role-playing game before, you may find yourself asking just what the heck you do with this thing.
+Simply put, the idea behind Universal Heroes is to allow players to assume the identity of at least one character, and play out his, her, or their activities in a setting decided upon by all the players involved.

-Most players of Universal Heroes will assume the role of just one character.
+Most players of Universal Heroes assume the role of just one character.
 This character is referred to as a Player Character (or PC).
-This is the player's 'avatar' in the setting, the means by which they participate within it.
-Keep in mind that a player character should talk and behave as that character would, not as the player managing them might (unless the player character is some version of their 'real life' self).
+This is the player's avatar in the setting, the means by which they interact with it.
+Keep in mind that a player character should talk and behave as that character would, not as the player managing them might... unless the player character is some version of their 'real' self.

-While the former can be good fun now and then, the latter allows a group to fully explore their characters and the setting presented to them by their Judge.
+While the former can be good fun, the latter allows a group to fully explore their characters and the setting presented to them by their Judge.
 But either is an acceptable use of Universal Heroes, for both can be equally entertaining.
 This is just a choice that a group of players needs to make beforehand - though they can surely mix and match between the two as is desired!

 Other than that, all you need is a tiny bit of creativity - and the desire to have fun!

 If you're not seeing this content within the technohol.com domain, it's been stolen by someone who doesn't respect others' work.